DsSoft-Byte/Shrek/README.md

 # Shrek
-The Repo all about Lord Shrek
+The website all about Lord Shrek
+As i refuse to belive in god, here is Shrekism, and its official website